Neutron to become the default and standard NaaS

 As Operators we could provide some of the most realistic feedback to the board, with this information the board will be able to drive successfully the foundation direction in order to increase the visibility and trust from potential new users in our platform.

-Help the development teams (projects) to come together efficently.
+I want to continue the hard work done during my last few months as Board of Directors in order to position users and operators in the critical patch for all decisions related to OpenStack future and direction.
+Help the development teams to come together nicely.
 Having a good integration between all the teams and satisfice all their requirements properly in a scalable way.

 Have a formal representation of OpenStack Operators in the board.
 Provide the right forum for Operators to influence the future of the platform based on their requirements and experiences using OpenStack.